MAECProject/MAECProject.github.io/documentation/faqs/index.md

 #### <a name="b4"></a> B4.
 Are there plans to support other forms of data interchange for MAEC (e.g., JSON, YAML, etc.)?
 Yes.
 Eventually, a formal MAEC implementation-independent specification will be produced, to include guidance for developing technology-specific implementations such as JavaScript Object Notation (JSON), Resource Description Framework (RDF)/Web Ontology Language (OWL), YAML Ain't Markup Language (YMAL), or other implementations.
 XML was used in the initial release to enable rapid development and implementation.

+Visit the [MAEC Version 5.0 Roadmap](/documentation/roadmap) for additional information.

 #### <a name="b5"></a> B5.
 Where can I find examples of MAEC data?
 Are there any MAEC repositories?
-See the [Examples](https://maec.mitre.org/language/examples.html) page on this MAEC Web site.
+Visit the [Current Release](/releases/4.1) page for examples.

 At present, there are no public repositories of MAEC data, nor are there plans by MITRE to establish one.
 However, community members interested in hosting a MAEC data repository are strongly encouraged to do so.

 ### <a name="c"></a> Using MAEC
 Some of the FAQs in this section are somewhat technical in nature.
-Please refer to the "MAEC Language Specification" on the Documents page of this website for further information.
+Please refer to the [MAEC Language Specifications](/documentation/specs/) for further information.

 #### <a name="c1"></a> C1.
 MAEC seems complicated – is it too expansive for my use?
 The MAEC schema was developed to enable analysts to capture a full gamut of information about malware.
 However, a MAEC Bundle is valid with very little information: it is only necessary to define a unique identifier and to specify the MAEC schema version.
 All other fields are optional.